Mercenaries of the ancient Iberian Peninsula: 5th–4th centuries BC

-The first mentions of Spanish mercenaries come from the Sicilian Wars (460-307 BC), where they were part of the Carthaginian military serving in Sicily.
-While the Iberians may have been on the Carthaginian payroll as early as 535 BC, during the campaigns in Sardinia, their first substantial employment occurred in the Battle of Himera in 480, when Diodorus and Herodotus tell they were part of the expedition of Hamilcar I against the Greek forces of Gelo and Theron.
-Hispanics were the only Punic to regroup after the battle to defend the camp, inflicting heavy losses on the Greek until Theron's counterattack forced them to flee for the beached ships.
+The first mentions of Spanish mercenaries come from the Sicilian Wars (460–307 BC), described as part of the Carthaginian military serving in Sicily.
+While the Iberians may have been on the Carthaginian payroll as early as 535 BC, during the campaigns in Sardinia, their first substantial employment happened in the Battle of Himera in 480, where Diodorus and Herodotus record they were part of the expedition of Hamilcar I against the Greek forces of Gelo and Theron.
+After the battle, Hispanics were the only Punic combatants to regroup to defend the camp, inflicting heavy losses in the Greeks until Theron's counterattack forced them to withdraw to the beached ships.
 Contingents of Iberians reappear again in the captures of Selinus and Himera, where they headed the final assaults to the cities, and the battles of Akragas, Gela and Camarina, as well as the siege of Syracuse.

-However, possibly influenced by their success, Greeks started to employ Hispanics themselves in the Peloponnesian War, with Alcibiades bringing some with him to the Peloponnesian League after a recruitment campaign in Sicily.
+Possibly influenced by their success, Greeks started to employ Hispanics themselves in the Peloponnesian War, with Alcibiades bringing some with him to the Peloponnesian League after a recruitment campaign in Sicily.
 The latter conflict also saw the participation of Hispanics in the Athenian coup of 411 BC, helping the oligarchs under the orders of Aristarchus of Athens.

-In 396 BC, after the Carthaginian general Himilco abandoned all his mercenaries to their fate upon leaving Sicily in the Third Sicilian War, the mercenary peninsular forces were the only not to be annihilated.
+In 396 BC, after the Carthaginian general Himilco abandoned all of his mercenaries to their fate upon leaving Sicily in the Third Sicilian War, the Hispanics were the only not to be annihilated.
 According to Diodorus, they banded up in battle formation and offered Dionysius I of Syracuse their services, impressing Dionysius into hiring them as a personal guard.
 Later, in 368, his son Dionysius II sent a contingent of those Celts and Iberians to the Theban–Spartan War in order to assist the Spartans in the siege of Corinth, which they did with great effectivity.
 They also captured the territory of Sicyon before sailing back to Sicily.

 When Plato visited his apprentice Dionysius II in 361 BC, he witnessed a brief rebellion by the king's mercenaries due to his attempts to reduce their payment.
 They marched towards the acropolis chanting their war paean, scaring Dionysius II so much that he relented and gave them even more than they reclaimed.
 Balearic slingers were also present in the Carthaginian side in the 311 Battle of the Himera River.